liferay/liferay-docs/discover/portal/articles/100-content-sites/03-creating-and-styling-content/06-application-display-templates.markdown

 ## ADTs and Scope

 Liferay comes bundled with several default ADTs which exist at the *Global* scope.
-Scope, in Liferay simply means where content can be used or viewed.
+Scope, in @product@ simply means where content can be used or viewed.
 All of the content that you have created so far has been in the scope of The Lunar Resort site.
 If you were to create a second site on the same Liferay server, you would not be able to access content that you created for